ayejayhicks/fit-connect/README.md

 So that I can continue to be motivated and try new and exciting activities

 ### Technologies Used
-M -  Mongo
+M -  MongoDB
 E -  Express
 R -  React
 N -  Node
+React-Bootstrap
+Formik
+Yup

 ### Goal
-The goal of our application is to bring together individuals who are active and like minded.
+The goal of our application is to keep people active.
+To allow them a place to create interest in activities that they and others may desire and to form accountability through events created.

-### Challenges and Successes
-Our primary challenge was using the many-to-many association to join our plants data and our users data.
-We were successful in setting up a framework for our application, designing a cohesive application, and creating and serving our seeds data.

 ### Contributers
 Alaina Hicks [https://github.com/ayejayhicks]